 Heat distribution

 The thermal energy produced by masonry heaters is radiated as far-infra-red wave-lengths.
 This low wattage (about 500w to 700w per square metre of radiating surface at 40c to 60c) is very soothing to our senses.
 Also, the heater’s large surface area eliminates unwanted air convection loops created by smaller more concentrated heat sources.
 At the same time, heat output is regulated by feedback from the room; the greater the difference in temperatures between the mass and the surrounding objects/bodies, the greater the energy sent to them.
-Most comforting of all are heaters shaped with benches that allow the far infra red heat to conduct deep into our tissues.
-This is profoundly relaxing and very cleansing on many levels.
-Given that we are heating our homes to heat our bodies, to help us relax… the more we can ‘cozy up’ to our heater the better.

 Natural advantages